openintegrationhub/Connectors/Adapters/AdapterBehaviorStandardization/StandardizedActionsAndTriggers.md

 I'm a technically advanced user who wants to interact with a system in a way not permissible by the existing component actions but would like some simplification relative to using the REST component.

 ### Lookup Set Of Objects By Unique Criteria
 Given an array of information where each item in the array uniquely describes exactly one object.
 It can be assumed that the array is short enough to reasonably fit the results in a single message.
+If any of the objects are not found it makes sense to rebound.

 ##### Example Use Case
 I salesperson is responsible for 0 to N accounts.
 I would like to look up a piece of information for each account associated with the salesperson.